5/20/2025

 Analyst, Goldman Sachs

-Thank you for sharing.
+Hey, thank you for sharing.
 I have two questions.
-The first one is that I see that you have opened up about 700 stores this first quarter.
-Last year, it was about two-fold, but I remember that your whole year's sales were still at 2,300 stores.
-It's a little lower than last year.
-I want to know if there is any time or timing issue in the first quarter.
-And then, is there any sign that your data may be 2,300 stores too low?
+The first question is, I want to ask, I saw you in the first quarter of this year, the opening speed is quite fast, almost 700 stores.
+Last year, it was about two-thirds of what it was last year.
+But I remember that your annual revenue was still 2,300 points.
+It was a little bit lower than last year.
+I want to know if there is a problem with the time in the first quarter or the timing in it.
+And then, is there any chance that your annual revenue will be 2,300 points?
+It may be too low.
 This is the first question.
-The second question is that the high-end express delivery has been doing very well in the past year or two.
-I see that you have about 1,000 stores now.
-I remember that Yadu shared with us that he has about 1,500 stores now and has about 2,000 cities to set up.
-He also doesn't want to open up new areas or new cities.
-I would like to ask you how many cities are there in 1,000 stores now?
-And what are your thoughts on future growth?
+And then, The second question, the market wants to ask, these high-end goods, you have done very well in the past year or two.
+I see that you have almost 1,000 stores now.
+I remember that Ado has shared with us that he has about 1,500 stores in about 2,000 cities, and he doesn't want to go into new areas or new cities.
+I would like to ask you, how many cities are there in 1,000 stores now, and what are your thoughts on future growth?
 Let me translate that into English.
-The first question is in relation to the hotel opening.
-We looked at your hotel opening were actually quite fast in the first quarter, almost 700.
-And that compared to full year 2,300, that was actually tracking ahead of the momentum loss here.
-Just checking to see whether there is any timing issue here and whether there are going to be some upside risk to the full year 2,300 hotel additional guidance.
-And then the second question is in relation to the meet up scale hotel whereby I think H2O has done a great job in terms of adding the hotel almost 1,000 by now.
+So the first question is in relation to the hotel opening.
+We noticed that your hotel opening were actually quite fast in the first quarter, almost 700.
+And that compared to full year of 2300, that was actually tracking ahead of the momentum last year. just checking to see whether there is any timing issue here and whether there is going to be some upside risk to the full year 2300 hotel additional guidance.
+And then the second question is in relation to the mid upscale hotel whereby I think ICTRO has done a great job in terms of adding the hotel almost a thousand by now.
 I think Artur did mention that out of the 1,500 hotels, they are only exposed to 200 cities and have no intention to go into other new cities.
-I was just wondering the strategy for H2O and where would they see growth going forward?
+Just wondering the strategy for HUL and where would they see growth going forward?
 Thank you.

 speaker